jaspector

 Unincorporated Adams County has no mandatory local building code.
 The Adams County Board of Supervisors voted unanimously in 2014 to reject adoption of state building codes.
 Residential and commercial construction do not require local building permits.
 However, state-level environmental and contractor licensing requirements apply.

-Typical processing time is No local permit processing time; stormwater permits typically 10-15 business days; IOWDS permits vary by MSDH workload..
+Building permit processing times in unincorporated Adams County, MS typically run No local permit processing time; stormwater permits typically 10-15 business days; IOWDS permits vary by MSDH workload..
+Timelines can vary based on project complexity and current department workload.

-The following work is generally exempt: All residential construction in unincorporated Adams County is exempt from local building permits.; All commercial construction in unincorporated Adams County is exempt from local building permits if valued under $50,000..
+Not all construction work requires a permit in unincorporated Adams County, MS. The following work is generally exempt: All residential construction in unincorporated Adams County is exempt from local building permits.; All commercial construction in unincorporated Adams County is exempt from local building permits if valued under $50,000..
 Note: Exemption from local building permits does not mean exemption from state-level environmental requirements (MDEQ stormwater for projects 1+ acres, MSDH wastewater for septic systems).
 All land-disturbing projects and developments must comply with statewide regulations.
+When in doubt, confirm with the local building department before starting work.